-Charles Casamento, Paul Maier and Norbert Riedel serve on our compensation committee, which is chaired by Mr. Casamento.
-These individuals are non-employee directors, as defined in Rule 16b-3 promulgated under the Exchange Act, and are "outside directors," as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amedended (the "Code").
+Charles Casamento, Paul Maier, Norbert G. Riedel and Jenn Adams serve on our compensation committee, which is chaired by Mr. Casamento.
+The compensation committee met once in 2023.
+These individuals are non-employee directors, as defined in Rule 16b-3 promulgated under the Exchange Act, and are "outside directors," as defined pursuant to Section 162(m) of the Code.
 Our board of directors has determined that all of these individuals are "independent" as defined under the applicable listing standards of Nasdaq, including the standards specific to members of a compensation committee.
 The compensation committee meets with management periodically.
-The compensation committee's responsibilities include:
+The duties and responsibilities of the compensation committee are set forth in its charter.
+Our compensation committee determined that no revisions needed to be made to the charter at this time.
+A copy of the charter of the compensation committee is available on the Company's website, located at www.etonpharma.com, under the Investors - Corporate Governance - Governance Documents section.
+As discussed in its charter, among other things, the duties and responsibilities of the compensation committee include:

-- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and based on such evaluation

-(i) reviewing and determining the cash compensation of our Chief Executive Officer and (ii) reviewing and approving grants and awards to our Chief Executive Officer under equity-based plans; - reviewing and approving the cash compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing our compensation committee report, if and when required by SEC rules; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required by SEC rules, to be included in our annual proxy statement; and - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters.
+- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and based on such evaluation (i) reviewing and determining the cash compensation of our chief executive officer and (ii) reviewing and approving grants and awards to our chief executive officer under equity-based plans; - reviewing and approving the cash compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing our compensation committee report, if and when required by SEC rules; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required by SEC rules, to be included in our annual proxy statement; and - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters